Reviews Communities Blog FAQ Services Contact

 Yes.
 You will face similar underwriting steps, HOA reviews, and close times.
 San Marcos offers more new HOAs to vet, while Rancho Bernardo’s older communities may require careful reserve analysis.
 SDHC timelines remain near 60 days where eligible.

-Will using DPA hurt your offer competitiveness?
+Will using down payment assistance hurt your offer competitiveness in a multiple-offer market?

 Not if you manage it well.
 You should pair DPA with a strong pre-approval, short inspection timelines, and a lender known to listing agents.
 Add clear milestone dates and proactive updates.
 Many sellers accept DPA when timing and certainty are clear.